Librarika/manual/docs/getting-started.md

 * Enter information about your library in **Create New Library** form.
 	*	**Library Nickname:**
-	This is the single most import input for your library.
+	This is the single most important input for your library.
 Please keep it as short as possible, because this will be your library access URL.
 We prefer this to be less than 20 characters.

 	*	**Library Name:**
 	Enter full name of your library.
 Example: _The Liberty School Library_.